 Spread the extracted pigment on a clean surface to dry thoroughly.
 Once it's dried, store the caput mortuum pigment in a sealed container away from moisture and direct sunlight.

 This is an alchemy recipe from almost 2000 years ago.
 Then, it's kept secret, known to only a few practitioners.
-Today it's no secret.
-Because of its ancient origins caput mortuum pigment is made using simple ingredients and methods.
+Today it's made artificially and the key to creation of natural caput mortuum is still missing.

-The practitioner is free to experiment with different ratios and concentrations to achieve the shades and consistency of this earthy purple pigment.
+The practitioner is free to experiment with different ratios and concentrations to achieve the shades and consistency of this elusive pigment.
 Enjoy the creative journey.

 Non-Fiction Books: